-- 1. From a student graduated in European (and International) Studies is expected that he: - can systematically analyse (changes in) socio-administrative problems and structures; - can incorporate several relevant disciplines and scientific methods in analysing socioadministrative problems and structures; - is able to establish cohesion between several relevant disciplines and scientific methods; - is able to design effective administrative structures on the basis of the skills listed above;
+- 1. From a student graduated in European Studies is expected that he: - can systematically analyze (changes in) socio-administrative problems and structures; - can incorporate several relevant disciplines and scientific methods in analyzing socioadministrative problems and structures;

-- can make a well-substantiated contribution to the implementation of structures developed in a democratic, constitutional administrative system. - 2.
-From a student graduated in European (and International) Studies is expected that he has at least knowledge and theoretically founded insight in: - European and International law; - EU economic and social policy and international economic relations theory; - sociological theories regarding European integration in a global context, particularly in terms of developing a 'welfare state' and EU social policy; - theory and practice of international relations and international political economy. - 3.
-An effective European (and International) Studies graduate has an overall picture of the range of issues involved, knows when and where to acquire more specific expertise and can effectively analyse concrete administrative and policy issues.
+- is able to establish cohesion between several relevant disciplines and scientific methods; - is able to design effective administrative structures on the basis of the skills listed above; - can make a well-substantiated contribution to the implementation of structures developed in a democratic, constitutional administrative system.

+2. From a student graduated in European Studies is expected that he has at least knowledge and theoretically founded insight in:

+- European and international law; - EU economic policy and international economic relations theory; - sociological theories regarding European integration, particularly in terms of developing a 'welfare state' and EU social policy; - the functioning and legitimacy of European international organizations and their institutions, political integration processes and theories and theories regarding the international system.

+3. An effective European Studies graduate has an overall picture of the range of issues involved, knows when and where to acquire more specific expertise and can effectively analyse concrete administrative and policy issues.
 He can arrive at relevant policy insights which would normally be out of reach of specialists in one of the subfields.